- Common Name(s):

 - Growth Rate:

-- The Sourwood has alternate, simple, finely-toothed, glossy green leaves (to 5-8” long) and are reminiscent of a peach leaf.
+- The Sourwood has alternate, simple, finely-toothed, glossy green leaves (to 5-8” long) reminiscent of a peach leaf.
 They have a sour taste, hence the common name.
 They produce consistently excellent fall color, typically turning crimson red.

 NCCES plant id: 514